 A lot of long notes patches have multiple expressions recorded which are triggered by keyboard velocity.
 These sustain variations, which are also provided as separate sustains, are combined in one in the Legato patches.

 Legato patches in Berlin Woodwinds Revive, Berlin Strings, Berlin Strings - First Chairs and Berlin Brass trigger Soft Attacks at low velocity and accented sustains at high velocity; Portamento transitions trigger at high velocity; the middle range plays regular sustains with transitions according to the current speed zone.
 Legato patches in Berlin Brass - Additional Instruments and Berlin Brass - Muted Brass play Soft Attacks at low velocity and Immediate Attacks above.
 In Berlin Strings - First Chairs a single legato style is used.
-The soft/accented/immediate sustain styles are available as seperate sustain patches outside of the Legato patch.
+The soft/accented/immediate sustain styles are available as separate sustain patches outside of the Legato patch.

 You can configure the high and low threshold in the Patch Settings.